 … no one comes to the Father (i.e. to God) but through MeJohn 14:6

 If we accept all proclamations of Jesus as absolutely true, including this one, then according to the law of non-contradiction, religious pluralism cannot be true.
 All religions are not equally valid ways to God.

 Finally, some argue that “the only truth is that which can be scientifically proved”.
-An atheist could take this viewpoint, and so maintain for example that “evolution is the only true explanation of our world since it is scientifically proved” (in fact – it hasn’t).
-The concept of creation is dismissed as unproven and so is claimed to be untrue.
+An atheist could take this viewpoint, and so maintain for example that “evolution is the only true explanation of our world since it is scientifically proved”.
+In contrast the concept of creation is dismissed as unproven and so is claimed to be untrue.
 But is this true?
-Is there is no uncertainty in such assertions?
+Is there no uncertainty in such assertions?